 You can use normal credit cards everywhere on the festival site and also MobilePay in certain places.
 You can only use cash in the stalls in the Styx area, in certain stalls in the Pandæmonium area, for parking, in Asgård and in the COPENHELL Camping showers.
 If you want to be on the safe side, you can purchase a Cash Card for cash, which you can use in all food stalls, restaurants, bars and merchandise stalls on the festival site.
 Please note, however, that the foreign merchandise stalls will not accept payment with the Cash Card; instead, you can use cash, credit card or PayPal here (varies from stall to stall.
 Any remaining Cash Card amounts can be refunded after the festival by contacting COPENHELL personally.
-Please note that the festival site will not have any ATM's this year.
+Please note that the festival site will not have any ATM's.

 Professional stage guards during the concerts and festival site guards are always present and will do their utmost to ensure that the audience will experience a safe and secure festival.
 Please do your best to cooperate with them – they are there for your safety.
 Metal fans are famous for taking good care of each other, but things can get wild in front of the stages.
 Therefore, it is extremely important that everybody watches out for each other – all the time!
 If you see someone fall, help him or her get up.
 If you see someone who appears to be feeling unwell, please help him or her get out of the moshpit immediately.